Cinematic Discourses of Deprivation

 Elisa Cuter: Autofiction of the Cognitariat: Self-Criticism of a Bourgeois Dog.
 In: International Journal of Film and Media Arts (2023) Vol. 8, Nº.
 2: The Many Faces and Places of Precarity on Screen, pp. 70-88.
 DOI: 10.24140/ijfma.v8.n2.05.

 Guido Kirsten: Gig Economy, Care Work, Zero-Hour Contracts.
 Zur Verhandlung prekärer Arbeit und ökonomisierter Zeit in Sorry We Missed You.
 In: Frauen und Film 71 (2023): Feministische Ökonomien und Zeitlichkeit (ed.
-Eva Kuhn).
+Eva Kuhn), pp. 80–92.

 Elisa Cuter: Né colpevolizzare né compatire.
 In: Jacobin Italia, No. 18 (2023), pp. 34-39.